 Android Asynchronous Programming

 When writing an Android application, it’s essential to keep it responsive to meet user expectations and avoid ANR (App Not Responding) errors, which can frustrate users.
 To achieve a smooth, responsive app, you can take advantage of Kotlin coroutines.
 These allow you to write asynchronous code with ease and run background tasks efficiently.
+For more advanced scenarios, Kotlin Flow offers a powerful way to handle asynchronous data streams, making it easier to build reactive and scalable applications.

 Other Android Features